dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 This is more of a funny observation than something that can likely be fixed, but it's still worth mentioning as a minor deployment quirk.

-If you point to a `requirements.txt` file or `dags/` folder that doesn't exist in the S3 bucket, your MWAA CloudFormation stack will go into ROLLBACK.
+If you point to a `requirements.txt` file, `plugins.zip` file, or `dags/` folder that doesn't exist in the S3 bucket, your MWAA CloudFormation stack will go into ROLLBACK.
 Except, when you create the S3 bucket as part of the CloudFormation stack, the S3 bucket is empty!

 This means, for all intents and purposes, a full CloudFormation-managed deployment needs two stacks: one for the S3 bucket (you can throw the Lambda into this stack, too, if you're doing the trick I mention above), and another for the actual MWAA runtime.